daajoe/mccompetition.org/index.md

 # Model Counting (MC-2022)

-<span style="color:red">The model counting competition will soon start on StarExec.<br/>
+<span style="color:red">The model counting competition instances are online for Track 1 and submission is open on StarExec.<br/>
-We are running late with releasing instances and testing setup.
+See: <a href="https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=520768">Track 1 Submission</a><br/>
-At the moment, we expect a delay of 10 days.</span>
+Track 3 will follow within the next days.</span>

 # Competition